-In this twelve-part blog series, personal injury lawyers Bree Hankins and Adrienne Staley discuss important steps to follow after a motor vehicle accident and what you need to know about making a personal injury claim
+In this twelve-part blog series, personal injury lawyers Bree Hankins and Adrienne Staley discuss important steps to follow after a motor vehicle accident and what you need to know about making a personal injury claim.
+Part 5 focuses on when and why you should consult a lawyer after you have been in an accident.

 Part Five: When should I see a lawyer after I have been in an accident, and why do I need one?